dyrector-io/blog/content/blog/2022-11-08-dyrectorio-at-hacktoberfest-open-source/index.md

 ---

 Open-source software changes lives.
-It was no different to our community this Hacktoberfest either.
+It was the same to our community this Hacktoberfest, too.
 We hardly imagined contributors would come to us but to our biggest surprise, we doubled the stars on our GitHub repository and the feedback is clear: the community loves dyrector.io.

 ## Support is Key for High Developer-Experience